 Timelines:

-Letters of Intent up to two pages long should outline (i) background and rationale, (ii) objectives and activities, (iii) relevance to the McLaughlin Centre mission, (iv) planned deliverables and (v) a brief budget summary.
-Full grant applications will be a maximum of 10 pages including references.
-Priority will be given to applications demonstrating promise for near-term deliverables, potential to seed larger grants, and those involving two or more institutions from the University of Toronto Faculties (and their Departments and Institutes) and the hospitals/research institutes fully affiliated with the University of Toronto (TAHSN).
-Successful grants will be awarded for one year with up to $100,000 from the McLaughlin Centre.
-A requirement is that the McLaughlin Centre investment be equally leveraged with other funds necessary for the project.
+Letters of Intent (LOI) up to two pages long should outline (i) background and rationale, (ii) objectives and activities, (iii) relevance to the McLaughlin Centre mission, (iv) planned deliverables and (v) a brief budget summary.
+Priority will be given to applications demonstrating promise for near-term deliverables, potential to seed larger grants, and those involving two or more institutions from the University of Toronto (UofT) and the hospitals/research institutes fully affiliated with UofT (TAHSN).
+Successful grants will be awarded for one year with up to $100,000.
+Matching funds (1:1) to MC Accelerator Grant is required.

 Email: hin.lee@utoronto.ca; Phone: 416-813-7654 ext.
 309335